elipec8/r6marketplace-helper/README.md

 ## To use:

-For using **Fast Sell Trade Manager**, after linking your Ubisoft Account via Telegram Bot, configure environment variables in **fast_sell_trade_manager** module's docker-compose service to select proper user.
+For using **Fast Sell Trade Manager**, after linking your Ubisoft Account via Telegram Bot, configure environmental variables in **fast_sell_trade_manager** module's docker-compose service to select proper user.

 For using **Trades Manager**, link your Ubisoft Account and create Trade Manager via Telegram Bot.